-Total amount of guest bills in a given period Mean average expenditure = Number of quests
+Mean average expenditure = Total amount of guest bills in a given period Number of guests

 The period analysed could be a single day (average daily spend per guest), but a number of different days should be analysed, to take account of variations.
 Average expenditure figures will be more useful if broken down by nationality or source of booking, so that the hotel knows which categories of guest tend to spend more, and are, therefore, particularly worth attracting.